 In November of 2022, Gnade was featured in the documentary Don't Fall in Love with Yourself.
 The Jon Nix directed film is about the life of Justin Pearson.

-Gnade's sixth novel, The Internet Newspaper, will be released 2/14/23 via Three One G and Bread & Roses Press.
+Gnade's sixth novel, The Internet Newspaper, was released 2/14/23 via Three One G and Bread & Roses Press.